FAQ

 You can use any media to analyze.
 However, with our SDKs, the accuracy of the analyses is higher as the quality of a video taken by our SDKs is optimal for the subsequent Liveness analysis.
 The seamless integration of video capturing and video analyzing components ensures the whole process goes smoothly.
 Also, we designed our SDKs with real users in mind, providing great user experience.

-If you take a video using Web SDK, you get the two-layer protection against injection attacks: the way we take videos allows our neural networks tracing the attacks in a video itself and the information gathered about the browser context and camera properties helps detect usage of virtual cameras or other injection methods.
+If you take a video using our SDK, you get the two-layer protection against injection attacks: the way we take videos allows our neural networks tracing the attacks in a video itself and the information gathered about context and camera properties helps detect usage of virtual cameras or other injection methods.

 The analyses handle media in their raw form without assessing their quality.
 However, we do pay attention to media quality when we take a photo or video using our SDK.
 We check illumination, face size and position, presence of any additional objects, etc. You can find the list of our SDK checks here.